Hewlbern/DataExploration/README.md

 ### Assumptions/dependencies: -
-1. ‘Number of gaps’ is a ‘voltage drop’ (remember video showing vehicle detection), assuming the current/loop detector is not broken, this ‘voltage drop’ itself additionally is premised on a vehicle size of 4.5 meters and is subject to being affected by speed calibration when setting up the ‘gain’ of the signal.
+1. ‘Number of gaps’ is a ‘voltage drop’, assuming the current/loop detector is not broken, this ‘voltage drop’ itself additionally is premised on a vehicle size of 4.5 meters and is subject to being affected by speed calibration when setting up the ‘gain’ of the signal.
 2.	‘ending a phase may be decided by a local controller’ based on…not detecting a vehicle (i.e. ‘a lack of available vehicles which wish to pass through’).
 3. All 3 ‘data’ calculations created by a Regional controller, (VO, DS, VK) manifest from a sourcing of loop detector information ‘passed from the local controller’.